-Self-evaluation of your smile is relatively easy to do, and can help you decide whether you want to change the way your teeth look when your lips are parted in an expression of friendliness or amusement.
-If you do decide to have your smile’s “look” changed via cosmetic dentistry, your self-evaluation will also come in handy as the first step in deciding what you want the end results to look like.
+Self-evaluation of your smile design is relatively easy to do, and can help you decide whether you want to change the way your teeth look when your lips are parted in an expression of friendliness or amusement.
+If you do decide to have your smile’s “look” changed via cosmetic or smile design dental, your self-evaluation will also come in handy as the first step in deciding what you want the end results to look like.
 Set up a mirror, with clear, preferably natural light to illuminate your face, and smile normally.
 Assess the reflection for the following points:

 - What is the current color of your teeth, and do you like this tint?